Emafire003/LightWithin/README.md

 In order to activate them you need to meet specific conditions, which often vary between light types.
 Usually, it involves fighting with another mob/enemy player and being "in danger", for example on low health, or being surrounded by many enemies.
 To be more precise, usally you need to meet more than one condition in order to trigger the activation.
 In my opinion it's better to just discover how to activate your light by playing, so I won't go in further detail here, look at the wiki instead.

 Once you have met these conditions, an icon ![light](https://github.com/Emafire003/LightWithin/assets/29462910/4453adb1-5c40-4fa6-8a96-94ad8f0d2579) will appear in the top left corner signaling that your light is ready to be released.
 Press the keybind **V** (default, you can change it) and activate your light!

-// ADD a gif of the icon appearing and also the light triggering//

 There is also a magical item called **Luxintus Berry** which lets you activate the light regardless of the conditions.
 It's kind of an energy drink for your inner light!
 Another 2 "Lux" berry are present, allowing you to change your light type and knowing which light type you have without needing to trigger it or use commands.
 (Check the wiki for more info!)